Sick of the cheap gas station-flavored garbage that they sell on supermarket shelves?

 Last but not least, put your coffee pot under a lamp so you can see the thin layers of grime that have built up on it.
 Coffee is very oily, and that sticks everywhere.

-If twenty minutes of fresh coffee sitting in the open air makes it spoil, what do you think the last four hours of wet coffee on a sprayhead does to the flavor and quality of your next batch?
+If twenty minutes of fresh coffee sitting in the open air makes it spoil, what do you think the last four hours of wet coffee on a sprayhead do to the flavor and quality of your next batch?

-Gourmet Coffee at its Finest
+Gourmet Coffee At Its Finest

 Is gourmet coffee more expensive than standard coffee?